 If you have questions or issues with the laboratory component of the course, then you should contact the laboratory coordinator.
 While the laboratory TAs can help with questions about the experimental activities and the written reports, it is the Laboratory Coordinator who is responsible for decisions about making up missed work, changing sections, exemptions, safety concerns etc. and it is your individual responsibility to communicate with the Laboratory Coordinator in a timely manner.
-Questions concerning the CHEM 353 laboratories in the Winter 2023 semester should be directed to the laboratory coordinator, Dr. Ashley Causton, mailto:acauston@ucalgary.ca.
+Questions concerning the CHEM353W25 laboratories should be directed to the laboratory coordinator, Dr. Ian Hunt, mailto:irhunt@ucalgary.ca.